 Yes, I do.

-Um I've been experiencing some bit of a crisis since uh 2018 when my husband was admitted to a Montana veterans home.
+I've been experiencing some bit of a crisis since 2018 when my husband was admitted to a Montana veterans home.

-I have learned through trial and error that the VA veterans administration and Social Security do not recognize durable power of attorney.
+I have learned through trial and error that the VA, veterans administration, and Social Security do not recognize durable power of returning.

 So the documents that I thought I had to be able to advocate for my husband are worth nothing to the VA and Social Security.